The Empire Hotel – A Railway Story

 By Ewart Tearle Nov 2009

 In the Caltex yard, there was one tank for diesel, one tank for regular petrol and one tank for super petrol.
-My job was to dip the tanks every few hours and let the office know the level.
-Every few days a couple of tankers would be dropped off by the shunters on the siding adjacent to these storage tanks.
-I would dip the tanks again and again until I knew that there was room in one of the tanks for the entire quantity of the fuel in the rolling stock waiting to be unloaded.
-If you got the dip wrong and started the upload, there was no way to stop it.
+My job was to dip the tanks every two hours and let the office know the level.
+Every few days a tanker or two would be dropped off by the shunters on the siding adjacent to these storage tanks, their appearance triggered by the dips I had recorded.
+It is a peculiarity of railway stock that they look unhappy and bedraggled if they are sitting waiting, so while they were there, I would dip the tanks again and again until I knew that there was room in one of the tanks for the entire quantity of the fuel in at least one of the tankers waiting to be unloaded.
+Dipping was easy – I climbed the ladder attached to the outside of the 50-foot tank and looked at a small wooden stick poking above the curve of the tank top.
+There was enough room in the tank for the contents of at least three tankers, so it was hardly a difficult task.
+If the top of the rod was six inches or more higher than the hole into which it was fitted, then I could see the collar that stopped the rod from disappearing into the tank, so there was more fuel to be used before it was safe to add an entire tanker.
+If the collar was nestling into its socket, I would draw the eight-foot rod out of the tank and ensure the last bit of the bottom of the rod was dry.
+Now I could re-fill the tank.
+Each of the huge storage tanks had a long metal-reinforced hose attached to the bottom of the tank and the other end I unwound and attached to the tanker, turning on the tap at the same time to allow the fuel to flow.
+Between the hose and the tank inlet there was a tap that, when turned, automatically started an electric motor that forced the fuel from the tanker into the bottom of the tank.
+When it sucked air, it turned off.
+If the yardman got the dip wrong and started the upload, there was no way to stop it.
 Once the tank filled up, the rest of the fuel overflowed.
-That’s why each tank sat in a hollow all by itself.
+Each tank sat in a high-walled hollow big enough to take its entire contents, to cope with just such an occurrence.
 I heard that one yardman had emptied the contents of the diesel tanker into the super petrol storage tank – and to compound things, it overflowed by several hundred gallons.
 That’s why I was the new yardman.

 The hotel served only one meal, breakfast.
 It was interesting….
 The cook was a great guy – huge, bald, loud, dressed in a white singlet, canvas trousers and black boots, sweating all the time.
 He had one of those distinctively rugged New Zealand names that I wished so badly my mother had called me – something like Bruce, or Jim, or Jack.
-Of course, the inmates of the hotel had lots of adjectives they went through before they got to his actual name.
-He cooked a wadge of bacon, and a bucket of sausages, in a yard-wide cast iron frying pan over a red-hot coal range while the eggs gently boiled in little cups alongside a smaller pan of frying onions.
+Of course, the inmates of the hotel had lots of adjectives they went through before they got to his actual name, but they certainly seemed to like him.
+He cooked a wadge of bacon, and a bucket of sausages, in a yard-wide cast iron frying pan over a red-hot coal range, and threw sliced onions into a smaller frying pan alongside.
+The eggs he cooked by breaking them directly onto the fiercely hot range-top.
 The under-cook passed him tin plates hot from the oven and he slapped some bacon, a couple of sausages, onions and an egg on each plate and then whacked it down on the counter, swinging it along the shiny surface until the man at the head of the breakfast queue swept it up before it hit the floor.
 You could hear each man take the plate and swear at how hot it was as he carried it back to his table.
 They seemed to know a lot about the ancestry of the cook.

 One or two men worked in local car garages and one I knew of worked in a metal scrap-yard, but most of these men were working on the railways.